 These fish live in Thailand and nearby countries.

-These fish can breathe air so can live in polluted water.
+These fish are able to breathe air so can live in polluted water.

 The male fish fight each other.

 Males are colourful, females are not.

 Siamese fighting fish are found in Southeast Asia, especially Thailand and Cambodia.
 They live in shallow, overgrown waters including irrigation channels and flooded rice fields.
 Shallow water stays warm, up to 30°C. These fish do not live in cold water.

 Body and Behaviours

 Siamese Fighting fish are part of a fish family that all have a special breathing organ, called labyrinth, which they can use to absorb air.
 Labyrinth fishes that are prevented from taking air will drown.
 Because of their ability to breath air, Labyrinth fish can survive in polluted water that does not have very much oxygen.

 Males are larger than females, and more colourful, with larger fins.